hochthom/kaggle-taxi-ii/README.md

 ### Download the training data

 Download the data files from [Kaggle](https://www.kaggle.com/c/pkdd-15-taxi-trip-time-prediction-ii/data).
-Place and extract the files in the data directory.
+Place and extract the files into the data directory.

 ### Create the training and test sets